Slobodan Samardžić: Early years and education

-Samardžić was born in Belgrade in 1953 to Bosnian Serb and Montenegrin Serb parents.
-He belongs to a prominent Montenegrin Samardžić family that originates from the Herzegovinian Krivošije region and clan near Herceg Novi, in Montenegro.
+Samardžić was born in Belgrade in 1953 to Serb parents from Bosnia and Montenegro.
+His family hails from the influential Samardžić brotherhood of the Herzegovinan Krivošije clan, specifically from the area near Herceg Novi, in Montenegro.

 Samardžić graduated from the University of Belgrade Faculty of Political Sciences, where he also obtained his PhD.

 Professional career

 He was editor of scientific and political program at Radio Belgrade from 1982 to 1984.
 He was a fellow of the Institute of European Studies.
-Since 2001, Samardžić is a full professor of European Studies at the Faculty of Political Sciences of the University of Belgrade.
+From 2001 to 2023, Samardžić was a full professor of European Studies at the Faculty of Political Sciences of the University of Belgrade.
 He is also Director of Political Studies at the Belgrade think-tank Centre for Liberal-Democratic Studies.

 Area of his studies includes political ideas and institutions, contemporary federalism, political theory and practice of constitutionalism, political system of Yugoslavia and Serbia, and European Union.

 Samardžić has written six books: Ideology and Rationalism (1984), Council Democracy (1987), Yugoslavia and the Challenge of Federalism (1990), Coercive Community and Democracy (1994), European Union as a Model of the Supranational Community (1998), and State Construction and Deconstruction (2008).

 Samardžić was advisor for political issues to former Yugoslav president and Serbian Prime Minister Vojislav Koštunica.
 He headed the Serbian government’s Committee for Decentralisation and was (with Vuk Jeremić) co-ordinator of Serbia's State Negotiating Team on the future status of Kosovo-Metohija.